malaonline/Server/README.md

 ### Getting Started

-1. Fork this repository with Permissions `Inherit repository user/group permissions`.
+1. Fork this repository.
-2. Follow [this link](https://confluence.atlassian.com/bitbucket/add-an-ssh-key-to-an-account-302811853.html) to add an SSH key to your bitbucket account.
+2. Add an SSH key to your bitbucket account.
 3. Utilize `git clone` to download forked repo to local machine

 ### To Create a Pull Request